TomoATT is a numerical library for adjoint-state travel-time tomography, which is developed for :

 Thanks to the efficiency of an eikonal equation solver, the computation of the travel-time is very fast and requires less amount of computational resources.
 As an input data for TomoATT is travel times at seismic stations, we can easily process a great amount of input data for the computation.

-- Surface wave and attenuation tomography is under development.
+- Body wave attenuation tomography is under development.

 For modeling a very large and fine grid with numerous seismic events, this library applies 3-layer parallelization, which are:

-- layer 1: simulutaneous run parallelization (travel times for multiple seismic sources may be calculated simultaneously)
+- layer 1: simultaneous run parallelization (travel times for multiple seismic sources may be calculated simultaneously)

 - layer 2: subdomain decomposition (If the number of computational nodes requires too large memory, we can separate the domain into subdomains and run each subdomain in a separate compute node)